Ashley-Edge/QA_Bootcamp_Final-Project/README.md

 ![Our Pipeline](https://trello-attachments.s3.amazonaws.com/605757e19c8c9e860a20a456/605865ea41150d72499a922d/92623ad4d78d7356357b905b20e2a75a/CI_CD_Pipeline.png)

-While we were learning about Kubernetes and how to use it, we discovered that it can take up to 20 to initially start up a cluster.
+While we were learning about Kubernetes and how to use it, we discovered that it can take up to 20 min to initially start up a cluster.
 Below is our plan to cut down that time.
 Part 1 will be initialised once and part 2 will run through Jenkins via a GitHub webhook.
 We will talk more about each stage in depth further on in this document.

 Part 1 Terraform
 1. Set up IAM roles and policies